WCGT

 is prize money paid out?

-For each event each player pays $45 ($55 in major
+For each event each player

-tournaments) into the prize pool (this is part of the total
+pays $45 into the prize pool (this is part of the total fee).
+By multiplying the

-quickly tell the size of pools.
-(Updated info available at each
+total players by $45 you can quickly tell the size of pools.
+(Updated info available

-of each event is broken into 3 classes as even in number of
+playing field of each event is broken into 2 or 3 classes

-players as possible.
-This permits spreading out the prize money
+as even in number of players as possible.
+This permits spreading out the

-in each class.
+the prize pool.
 Ties are split evenly after first place.

 How